-- Tomales High School — we employ two bilingual student advocates who assist with school issues and college preparation.
+- Tomales High School — we employ a bilingual student advocate who assists with school issues and college preparation.

-- For several organizations, we are the non-profit umbrella that accepts grants and tax-deductible donations, files income tax and contractor returns, pays sales tax, and provides other fiscal support.
+- We are the non-profit umbrella that accepts grants and tax-deductible donations, files income tax and contractor returns, pays sales tax, and provides other fiscal support.
 This service is crucial for small organizations that serve the community, such as:

-- One local group is incorporated into our programs.
+- Two local groups are incorporated into our programs.

 - Point Reyes Community Garden — we provide insurance coverage so that beds in the community garden — generously provided by Toby’s Feed Barn — can be available to local gardeners.